slviajero/tinybasic/README.md

 Build-in features are EEPROM access, Real Time Clock access and handling of SPI memory.

 One exceptions are the Arduino SAMD broards like the MKR1000, Zero or Vidor boards.
-You need to install the RTCZero library for this.
-The library is used to support the SLEEP function.
+You need to install the RTCZero library and the RTCLowPower for this.

+On STM32, the STM32ZRTC and the STM32LowPower library is needed.

+EEPROM emulations on XMC needs the XMCEEPROM library.

 Displays, filesystem, networking, and sensors need libraries.

-Please consult the wiki for this.
+lease consult the wiki https://github.com/slviajero/tinybasic/wiki/Hardware-Platforms for this.

 ## What's next